France-Travail/gabarit/README.md

   - Then you have to push it to your repository, for instance by using [twine](https://pypi.org/project/twine/) : `twine upload --username {USER} --password {PWD} --repository-url https://{repository_url} dist/*.whl`

-  - Note that we strongly advise to embed these steps within a Continuous Integration Pipeline and ensuring that all yout unit tests are OK (you can use nose to run your test suite : `pip install nose nose-cov && nosetests tests/`)
+  - Note that we strongly advise to embed these steps within a Continuous Integration Pipeline and ensuring that all your unit tests are OK (you can use nose to run your test suite : `pip install nose nose-cov && nosetests tests/`)

   - Beware, function `utils_models.predict` has to be adapted to your project needs (e.g. if some specific computations are required before or after the actual inference).

     - This is the function that has to be called by the web service that will serve your model.
 Using `utils_models.predict` instead of the actual predict method of the model class ensure that your service can stay model agnostic: if one day you decide to change your design, to use another model; the service won't be impacted.

+  - Warning: some libraries (such as torch, detectron2, etc.) may not be hosted on PyPI.
+You'll need to add an extra `--find-links` option to your pip installation.

+	- If you don't have access to the internet, you'll need to setup a proxy which will host all the needed libraries.
+You can then use `--trusted-host` and `--index-url` options.

 - You can use our API Framework to expose your model: